MileHacker Logo

 Additional Information

-• Navajo Cuisine Experience: The main unique culinary experience is trying authentic Navajo cuisine, especially Navajo Tacos and Fry Bread, at local, often family-owned, establishments.
+• Navajo Cuisine Experience: The main unique culinary the experience is trying authentic Navajo cuisine, especially Navajo Tacos and Fry Bread, at local, often family-owned, establishments.

 • Plan meals around tours.